 One of the most important things to recognize while searching through our collections is that databases and e-journals are intimately connected—in fact, you might say they are practically the same thing!

-E-journals are found in our electronic databases.
+E-journals are contained within our research databases.
 The databases we subscribe to contain millions of articles from thousands of journals, and all of the articles from a particular journal can be thought of as an electronic version of that journal.

-Another way to search for e-journals is to open up one of our electronic databases and begin searching for an article topic or for the title of a journal.
+Another way to search for e-journals is to open up one of our library databases and begin searching for an article topic or for the title of a journal.
 If you find